LeelaBaduru/BookStore/README.md

 •	Initial setup done with configuring basic dependencies such as Spring web, Spring Data JPA, H2 DataBase and Lombok

-•	Set the application.properties file to configure Spring Datasource, JPA, Hibernate
+•	Set the application.yml file to configure Spring Datasource, JPA, Hibernate

-•	Created a BookStore Entity which maps to the Database table.
-Annotations from Lombok library are used to reduce the boilerplate code in Entity class
+•	Created a Book and Author Entities having OneToMany and ManyToOne relationship.

 •	Created BookRepository interface that extends from JpaRepository Interface with methods supporting CRUD functions declared in it